-Film: Ellie Klug (Toni Collette) used to be the best journalist at a music magazine in Seattle.
+Movie: Ellie Klug (Toni Collette) used to be the best journalist at a music magazine in Seattle.
 It was she who discovered Matthew Smith, one of the most influential musicians of his generation.
 But those days are long gone.
-Meanwhile the magazine is struggling for survival and Ellie's boss Giles (Oliver Platt) is tightening her thumbscrews: if she wants to keep her job, she has to deliver a real bang article.
-And what better theme could there be than the disappearance of Matthew Smith without a trace?
-Reluctantly, Ellie embarks on a search for her ex.
-She is accompanied by an old friend, the wannabe documentary filmmaker Charlie (Thomas Haden Church), who wants to make a film about Ellie and her search for the former star.
-But is Matthew Smith still alive?
+Now the magazine is struggling to survive and Ellie's boss Giles (Oliver Platt) is putting the squeeze on her: if she wants to keep her job, she's got to deliver a real crackerjack article.
+And what better subject to cover than the disappearance of Matthew Smith without a trace.
+Reluctantly, Ellie agrees to go in search of her ex.
+Accompanying her is an old friend, wannabe documentary filmmaker Charlie (Thomas Haden Church), who wants to make a movie about Ellie and her search for the former star.
+But is Matthew Smith even still alive?
 And if so, why doesn't he want to be found?
-Not an easy task for the journalist, especially since the young musician Lucas (Ryan Eggold) is still twisting her head...
+No easy task for the journalist, especially now that the young musician Lucas (Ryan Eggold) turns her head...

 Ellie Klug is a clearly drawn character.
-Since she was abandoned by her great love, she has lost not only her passion for music.
+Since being abandoned by the love of her life, she has not only lost her passion for music somewhat.
 She has also lost the ability to love and trust again.
-That's why she only gets involved with one-night stands.
-And when things get a little more intimate, as is the case with Lucas, she (subconsciously) uses every opportunity to nip a happy relationship in the bud.
-Her appearance sometimes seems a bit undercooled or even arrogant, but Toni Collette's play makes sure that Ellie always has the audience's sympathies on her side.
-The same applies to the figure of Charlie.
-Actually, he's quite an idiot, but thanks to Thomas Haden Church, you just have to like him.
-The two are a great duo, which is very well supported by Oliver Platt, Ryan Eggold and Johnny Depp in a mini supporting role.
+That's why she only gets involved in one-night stands.
+And when things do get a little more intimate, as is the case with Lucas, she (subconsciously) uses every opportunity to nip a happy relationship in the bud.
+Her demeanor comes across as a bit undercooled or even arrogant at times, but Toni Collette's acting ensures that Ellie always has the audience's sympathies on her side.
+The same goes for the character of Charlie.
+He's actually kind of a jerk, but thanks to Thomas Haden Church, you can't help but like him.
+The two are a great duo, supported very well by Oliver Platt, Ryan Eggold and, in a mini supporting role, Johnny Depp.

-Picture + sound: The very clean picture of the DVD pleases with its warm, very harmonious coloration and a tidy image sharpness, which shows only in darker scenes a few minor weaknesses.
-The sound is rather unspectacular, which is not unusual for a small comedy dominated by dialogues and music like this one.
-The surround channels are only used very sporadically, but for the most part the tonal events take place in the front area.
-But since this fits to the movie and there are at least some dynamics in the surround range, the bottom line is that this is enough for a satisfied one: Good!
+Picture + Sound: The very clean picture of the DVD pleases with its warm, very coherent color scheme and a decent image sharpness, which only in darker scenes a few minor weaknesses.
+The sound, which is not unusual for a small comedy like this dominated by dialogue and music, is rather unspectacular.
+The surround channels are only used very sporadically, but for the most part the tonal action takes place in the front.
+Since that fits the film and there is at least sporadically some dynamics in the surround area, that is enough on balance fully and completely for a satisfied: Good!

-Extras: As a bonus the DVD has a short making of (approx. 12 min.).
+Extras: As a bonus, the DVD has a short Making of (approx. 12 min.) to offer.